SSWConsulting/SSW.Rules.Content/rules/conduct-a-test-please-internally-and-then-with-the-client/rule.md

 ---
 type: rule
-title: Do you conduct a "test please" internally and then with the client?
+title: Do you conduct a "Test Please" internally and then with the client?
 uri: conduct-a-test-please
 authors:
   - title: Adam Cogan